vasilvv/tls-alps/draft-vvv-tls-alps.md

 preserved across early data.
 They ensure that early data does not change the result of the ALPN or ALPS negotiation.

+# Using ALPS in an Application Protocol

+Protocols using ALPS MUST define an application profile describing how the negotiated settings values are used in the protocol.
+Absent such a profile, client and server applications MUST NOT configure their TLS implementations to negotiate ALPS with the corresponding ALPN value.
+The profile MUST define the syntaxes of the client and server protocol settings values and how they are processes.

+Protocols MAY mandate the use of ALPS when negotiated over TLS.
+This may be appropriate for new protocols that can depend on ALPS.
+Applications implementing the protocol would then check that ALPS was negotiated and, if not, terminate the connection.

+Alternatively, protocols MAY make the use of ALPS optional.
+This may be appropriate for existing protocols, where there is already a deployment of non-ALPS clients or servers.
+ALPS would then be an extension to the existing protocol, and the application profile would define the protocol changes when negotiated.
+Note that, for any given connection, ALPS will be consistently negotiated or not negotiated on both the client and server.
+This means adjusting protocol behavior based on ALPS is unambiguous.

+As described in {{early-data}}, early data does not change the result of the ALPS negotiation, so protocols that use TLS early data MAY change client and server ALPS preferences across connections.
+However, when either value changes, early data is rejected.
+Thus protocols using both ALPS and early data SHOULD ensure the client and server preferences change infrequently.
+For example, the set of HTTP/2 extensions {{?RFC7540}} implemented by a server only changes when new features are deployed.
+However, mechanisms like GREASE {{?RFC8701}} that randomize values per connection would not perform well.

 # Security Considerations

 ALPS is protected using the handshake keys, which are the secret keys derived